Fenrir Code Audit Tool

 ### System Requirements

-- The build version is Go 1.23.0 (if you encounter version issues, it is recommended to use Go 1.23.0 for building)
+- Build version is Go 1.23.0 (if you encounter version issues, it is recommended to use Go 1.23.0 version to build)

 - Other dependencies can be found in the go.mod file

-- The new version of go-tree-sitter has compatibility issues: undefined: Node.
-This is because the library code calls import "C", which enables cgo support.
-If you need to use cgo (for example, to call certain local C libraries), you need to install a C compiler that can be recognized by Go, such as MinGW-w64.
-Once installed, the issue will be resolved.
+- Incompatible issues have appeared in the new version of go-tree-sitter: undefined: Node, this is because the library code calls import "C", which means that cgo support is enabled.
+If you want to use cgo (such as calling some local C libraries), you need to install a C compiler that can be recognized by Go in the system, such as MinGW-w64.
+The problem is solved after installation.

 ### Installation Steps